gmedinat/gmedinat.github.io/CV.md

 ## Selected Invited Talks and Seminars (recent only!)

+- “Stellar Variability: Taking the Pulse of the Universe”, **Invited talk** at conference, Pune, India (Nov/2025)
 - “The structure and accretion history of the Milky Way using halo RR Lyrae stars in large surveys”, Herzberg Astronomy and Astrophysics Research Centre Colloquium, Victoria, BC, Canada (September/2025)
 - “Inferring the mass of the Milky Way mass with distant RR Lyrae and blue horizontal-branch stars”, remote talk at DESI collaboration meeting, Berkeley, CA, USA (Jul/2025)
 - “Spectroscopic characterization and chemodynamical analysis of RR Lyrae stars in the DESI survey”, Côte d’Azur Observatory, Nice, France (Jul/2025)